Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Proposed Method

-It follows that~\eqref{E:l2} treats all entries in $\mathbf{S}$ (all node pairs) equally in an unweighted way.
+GMF adopts the loss~\eqref{E:obj} in the form of cross-entropy which is suitable for the task of edge detection, while the $\ell_2$ loss~\eqref{E:l2} is a natural choice for regression~\cite{hamilton2020graph}.
+Moreover,~\eqref{E:l2} treats all entries in $\mathbf{S}$ (all node pairs) equally in an unweighted way.
 By contrast, \eqref{E:obj} implicitly allocates larger weights to the entries associated with larger $S^{+}_{ij}$ when we set identical values for all $S^{-}_{ij}$.
 In other words, it tends to preserve node pairs having higher proximity values.
 This is especially important for networks with positive bias (such as protein-protein interaction networks) where the presence of an edge is a strong indication about the relation between two nodes but the absence of an edge is a weaker indication that the nodes are not directly related.
 To illustrate this effect, we consider an unweighted Erd\H{o}s-R\'{e}nyi random graph with $25$ nodes and edge-formation probability $0.1$.
 We adopt the similarity matrix $\mathbf{S}$ where $S_{ij}=5$ if $A_{ij}=1$ and $S_{ij}=-5$ otherwise.
-We set $d=8$ and use both \eqref{E:obj} and the truncated SVD to factorize $\mathbf{S}$ and reconstruct it\footnote{To use \eqref{E:obj} to factorize the matrix $\mathbf{S}$ considered in this example, we set $S^{+}_{ij}=e^{S_{ij}}$ and $S^{-}_{ij}=1$.}; see the first row of Fig.~\ref{fig:example}.
-We can see that the proposed~\eqref{E:obj} can better discriminate the edges present in the original graph from all node pairs, and incurs most of its error in the reconstruction of the low similarity (less relevant) pairs.
-The second row of Fig.~\ref{fig:example} presents the reconstructed matrices obtained by the proposed method~\eqref{E:obj} with different embedding dimensions.
+We set $d=8$ and use both GMF and the truncated SVD to factorize $\mathbf{S}$ and reconstruct it\footnote{To use \eqref{E:obj} to factorize the matrix $\mathbf{S}$ considered in this example, we set $S^{+}_{ij}=e^{S_{ij}}$ and $S^{-}_{ij}=1$.}; see the first row of Fig.~\ref{fig:example}.
+We can see that GMF can better discriminate the edges present in the original graph from all node pairs, and incurs most of its error in the reconstruction of the low similarity (less relevant) pairs.
+The second row of Fig.~\ref{fig:example} presents the reconstructed matrices obtained by GMF with different embedding dimensions.
 It can be observed that the recovery quality improves as $d$ increases.
-Moreover, a perfect reconstruction is obtained when $d$ is large enough, which verifies Proposition~\ref{P:main_result}.
+In addition, a perfect reconstruction is obtained when $d$ is large enough, which verifies Proposition~\ref{P:main_result}.